dennisgan/dapaas.github.io/index.md

 Powerful data transformation and reliable data access capabilities

-For data workers to manage their data in a simple, effective, and efficient way
+…for data workers to manage their data in a simple, effective, and efficient way

 <br>
 <a href="https://datagraft.net/pages/register" class="mdl-button mdl-js-button mdl-button--raised sign-up">